A graphical framework for interpretable correlation matrix models: Conclusions

 Lastly, the multivariate penalized priors derived are proper by construction, and posterior proprieties are guaranteed.
 It also provides a stable choice of prior if no other expert choice is available since the prior ensures contraction to a less complex model if the data lacks support for the complex model.

 We have restricted our interpretation to a subclass of directed acyclic graphs to avoid non-suitable correlation matrices.
 Our starting point was to have a drawing (a graph) based on how researchers hypothesize the multiple variables are related.
-We acknowledge that this is a convenient approach and privileges simple graphs, being aware that similar correlation matrices could have been generated by other types of graphs, but for which we could not have a better understanding.
+We acknowledge that this is a convenient approach and privileges simple graphs, being aware that other types of graphs could have generated similar correlation matrices, but for which we could not have a better understanding.
+This method suits a manageable dimension, as we privilege the interpretation.
+Indeed in \textbf{R-INLA}, it is possible to fit models in high dimensions, but then it's not easy to design the graph structure.

+However, there are limitations.
+First, we recognise that the correlation/covariance prior choice remains unsolved even in high-dimensional multivariate response modelling.
+For example, Chakraborty et al.\cite{ chakraborty2023bayesian} has developed a two-stage modelling approach for multivariate probit model; however, they found that the LKJ prior is too limiting and ended up focusing the inference on the marginals, and bypass a joint prior specification for the marginals.
+Similarly, Bottolo et al.\cite{bottolo2021computationally} specified an Inverse-Wishart prior in their high-dimensional seemingly unrelated regression modelling.

+Second, for the same correlation signs, the user just needs to specify the graph.
+However, if the user needs to specify different correlation signs, this has to be pre-defined with the graph, as there is no automatic way to construct graphs that allow different signs.

+Lastly, as with any modelling approach, misspecification due to the wrong graph chosen could occur.
+We have shown in the simulations that correlation estimates can help the user identify potential issues at the graph level (i.e., identical values when the hierarchy is incorrect).
+Hence, different graphs could be fitted to identify the model that at best represents the data-generating process.

+Indeed, future research should focus on developing multivariate penalized complexity before correlation matrices and extending this approach beyond the multivariate regression models, allowing for graphs other than tree graphs or latent graphical models.

 In conclusion, the graphical framework provides interpretable correlation matrices, and the automatic prior construction uses a sequence of simpler models embedded in the penalized complexity prior framework.